MicrosoftDocs/azure-reference-other/studio-module-reference/smote.md

      + By increasing the number of nearest neighbors, you get features from more cases.
      + By keeping the number of nearest neighbors low, you use features that are more like those in the original sample.

 7. Type a value in the **Random seed** textbox if you want to ensure the same results over runs of the same experiment, with the same data.
-Otherwise the module generates a random seed based on processor clcock values when the experiment is deployed, which can cause slightly different results over runs.
+Otherwise the module generates a random seed based on processor clock values when the experiment is deployed, which can cause slightly different results over runs.

 8. Run the experiment.

      The output of the module is a dataset containing the original rows plus some number of added rows with minority cases.

 > [!TIP]
-> Want to figure out which new rows were added?
+> If you want to figure out which new rows were added, you can use the [Apply SQL Transformation](apply-sql-transformation.md) or [Join Data](join-data.md) modules.

 ## Technical notes